ps4boot/ps4boot.github.io/README.md

     sudo python -m http.server 80

+💡 Simply open the link for your firmware version in the PS4 browser to launch the exploit or just open https://ps4boot.github.io  automatic firmware detect and choose the right Website.

 ## 📌 Supported Firmware Versions

 ### 🎮 Firmware 5.05 - 12.02 ("PPPWN" Payloads for GoldHEN) Linux Payloads